johnno1962/ApportablePlugin/README.md

 ### Demo App

 A small demo app is included in the plugin which can be opened using the "Apportable/Demo" menu item.
-Run the applpication using "Apportable/Debug" and edit the file "INRoseView.m" to see how changing the various hard coded values affects the displayed appearance demonstrating the new implementation has been loaded.
+Run the applpication using "Apportable/Load" and edit the file "INRoseView.m" and type ^X to see how changing the various hard coded values affects the displayed appearance.
+This will open a window to "just_attach" to the process to load the changes using gdb commands.
+Do not close this window if you want to make subseqent changes as patching only works in the just debug/attach window opened.

 ### MIT License